Together in Christ: 'What Will I Overlook?' — Proverbs 12:16

 Today's Prayer

 Father, protect my heart from being overly defensive with insults or feeling that I must prove my worth to those who insult and disrespect me.
 I know Your love for me, Jesus' sacrifice for me, and the Spirit's work to transform me determine my identity, value, and worth.
-Slow down my response to insults so I can remember who and Whose I am!
+Slow down my response to insults to remember who and Whose I am!
 In Jesus' name, I pray.
 Amen.

 Related Scripture Readings